acrenwelge/bash-stuff/learning/vim.md

 * Visual mode

 It's important to know which mode you are in so you don't enter the wrong key!

+Think of how painters use a brush when painting.
+Sometimes they have the brush on the canvas to paint (insert mode), sometimes they step back to look at the painting (normal mode), and sometimes they are mixing their palette to make more complex combinations of colors (command mode)

 When you first enter `vim`, you're in **normal** mode, so let's start with that...